 If we ask you for extra information but you do not provide it, you will lose the ability to vote by post or proxy.
 You will, however, remain on the register of electors until December 2015, so you will be able to vote at a polling station in the General Election on 7 May 2015.
 If you have not registered individually and had your identity verified by December 2015, you will be removed from the register.

 From 2015 all households will be sent a “household enquiry form” every year, and must list everyone over the age of 16 who lives there.
 Anyone who is not already registered at that address will then be sent an invitation to register to vote.

-You can register up to 11 working days before an election.
+You can register up to 12 working days before an election.
 This means that there are different deadlines before elections.
-For example, the deadline to register in time for the Colliers Wood by-election on 8 August 2013 was Wednesday 24 July 2013.
+The final deadline to register in time for the European Parliament and Merton Council elections on 22 May 2014 is Tuesday 6 May 2014.

 You need to register at the address where you live.
 If you spend roughly the same time at two addresses - for example, you may be a student or working away from your normal home - you can register at both addresses.
 But you can only vote once at the same election.